 A large tree that naturally grows hollow, with the bottom filled with bird skeletons.
 The temperature inside the hollow gets incredibly hot, and most of the trees seem to grow near geothermal vents.
 The tree’s temperature can be controlled by drilling holes in the bark, and was historically used for cooking and baking in lands where they grow.
-They are carnivorous, as the warmth they provide are tempting in the cold climes they habitat.
-Instead most of them just eat a portion of whatever people cook in them.
+They are carnivorous, as the warmth they provide are tempting in the cold climes they habitate.
+Most of them just eat a portion of whatever people cook in them.

 A cross between a mudskipper and a goldfish.
 Shits everywhere, constantly.
-Tries to eat things bigger than eat.
+Tries to eat things bigger than it.
 Dumb, dirty, useless.
 Prized pets for the children of the upper-upper nobility.
 Can barely breath water and can hardly locomote either.
 Even worse on land.

 Might be mistaken for a fur scarf/coat that someone ironed flat.
 Somewhere on the flat body is a perfectly circular mouth with sharp teeth, which can swallow anything that solt’s body can enclose.
 Small ones like to steal goblets, dishes, silverware, etc. and run off.
 Larger ones swallow deer whole and use them to outrun away from natural predators – primarily humans, since solt fur is extraordinarily fine and fetches ludicrous prices.

 Everyone knows panthers have a strange power over languages.
 Wizards used this innate ability and crossbred them with parrots, to create a servant species of messengers.
 The body of a panther, the beak of a parrot, the eyes of a predatory cat.
 When you tell a panther bird something, you forget it, immediately and completely.
 This doesn’t work the other way.
-Require morsels to work for food.
+They work for food.
 Bitter at their ill-begotten physiques and psyche, like most wizard creations.
 Phased out, because the little shits kept asking people their names, and because they have a tendency to talk if someone catches them.

 Also called Eartheater fleas.
 Despite the scary name and fearsome appearance, these creatures are relatively peaceful, and don’t suck blood.
 Instead, they draw water from deep reservoirs in the earth, using their sometimes mile-long proboscides.
 The people of the desert they inhabit use them as mounts, and their skilled riders can practically fly across the desert, though this exhausts their mounts to the point of death.